w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/bifrost-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Bifrost parachain:
+Here you will find a variety of dashboards that help visualize data from the Bifrost parachain:

 - [bifrost on Polkadot](https://dune.com/substrate/bifrost): This dashboard provides a comprehensive view of staking, value locked, and trading on Bifrost parachain.